naokazuterada/MarkdownTOC/.github/CONTRIBUTING.md

 ### Way of operation

-1. We close these issues
+1. The contributors will `Close` these Issues or PR
     1. Not accepted feature request
         - Add `wontfix` label
     2. Not obvious and Not responding
         - Not obvious: Problem is not obvious, or not reproduced.
-        - Not responding: Author doesn't respond in a week.
+        - Not responding: Author doesn't respond in 3 weeks.

 ## Patches